 In the spring, the College will continue its commitment to health and safety through requiring masks on campus, physical distancing, enhanced cleaning, and expanded on-site rapid tests and contact tracing.
 The academic schedule will continue to follow a flexible model by offering a mix of face-to-face, hybrid, and remote learning formats.

-Please accept my thanks for your patience and understanding during this difficult time.
 The College is dedicated to keeping students, faculty, and staff as healthy as possible and will work hard to make the spring semester an outstanding experience for every student.

 Housing is an important part of this plan.
 As a reminder, the College is not requiring students to live on campus during the pandemic and students can voluntarily select to study as commuters or remote learners.
 As in the fall, commuter students will be able to attend classes on campus.

 Registering for spring classes began on November 2nd through the Student Portal.
 At that time, students selected their final status for the spring: residential, commuter or remote.
 Selections made for residential status are final.